MarkTakken/kf2vecFSW/README.md

 ```
 This step scales all branch lengths in backbone phylogeny by a specific factor (x100 in the example above).
 Software adds the suffix `rFACTOR` (_r100.0) to the original phylogeny filename and saves the output into the same directory.

-To test with chunked input on toy dataset (updating):
+To test with chunked input on toy dataset:
 ------------
 While located in code directory